Conso97/med-quiz/README.md

 # Motivation for this project

-learn how to create dynamic interactive web application by creating and manipulating html elements, add event listeners, create timers, and store data using javascript.
+Learn how to create dynamic interactive web application by creating and manipulating html elements, add event listeners, create timers, and store data using javascript.

 # Reason for this project